 But demographics are not the whole story.
 Nationwide, Catholic school enrollment has been decreasing, even as the population of Catholics continues to increase.
 A number of factors could be adduced in explanation, but economics is a critical one.

-The cost of tuition at Catholic schools has increased 37% over the last 5 years.
+The cost of tuition at Catholic schools has increased 37 percent over the last five years.
 While it is true that median incomes have also increased, income increases have not kept up with tuition rates.
 In short, parochial schooling costs more now than it did ten years ago, and the trend shows no signs of reversing.

 To insist that this injustice be redressed is not to specify the means to do so.
 Vouchers have been tried with some success in various places.
 Tax relief, in the form of federal or local exemptions or deductions would probably be better, minimizing the possibility of government meddling in religious education.
 In any case, the present regime, in which all are compelled to support government schools regardless of those schools' ability or willingness to fulfill the educational wishes of parents, must be amended.

 It is not as though the present system is one of outstanding efficiency.
 Public discontent with the educational return on public investment is well known.
-A January 2005 poll found that only 36% of Americans thought the education system “works pretty well,” while 62% said it “needs major changes” or must be “completely rebuilt.”
-Meanwhile, school districts around the country continue to bombard taxpayers with millage increases, even as Americans consider local property taxes the tax they “dislike the most”--more than income tax, sales tax, and social security tax--and states increasingly resort to gambling revenue (lotteries and casinos) to shore up their education budgets.
+A January 2005 poll found that only 36 percent of Americans thought the education system “works pretty well,” while 62 percent said it “needs major changes” or must be “completely rebuilt.”
+Meanwhile, school districts around the country continue to bombard taxpayers with millage increases, even as Americans consider local property taxes the tax they “dislike the most” – more than income tax, sales tax, and Social Security tax – and states increasingly resort to gambling revenue (lotteries and casinos) to shore up their education budgets.